ibowditch/userdocs/_sources/server.md.txt

 Only the Training Officer and their assistants have access to this Menu.
 ```

-The Training menu is normally only available to the Training Officer and their assistants.

 ### Courses Available

 This shows a list of Courses available in the brigade calendar.